Great to have you, Rush Limboy and the Excellence in Broadcasting Network running America.

 They did that on their own.

-Way to go, Donovan, that's fast.
+Way to go, Donovan.

 I ordered this up just a half hour ago, and here it is already done.

-800 282 2882 Rush Limbaugh America's real anchor man with talent on loan from God.
+800-282-2882, Rush Limbaugh, America's real anchorman with talent on loan from God.

-Uh the venting continues.
+The venting continues.

 Alexis in Concord, New Hampshire.